DiptiLecturer/NSDA_Job_2_B6_XML/README.md

 **Project Requirements**
 **Use proper Architectural Components or Android Jetpack Components.
 For example, View Model, Live Data, Data Binding etc. Use MVVM.
+Application will start with a welcome screen with profile list button.
+After click profile list button then open profile list screen.
+After that, the user can add his profile information.
+Every user can add his personal information like name, email, date of birth, district, Mobile etc..
+There should be a Profile Screen where the user information will be shown.
+User should also be able to update and delete his information.
 Job Specification Information:**
 1. Create a new Android Studio project and name it UserProfileRegistration
 2. Add necessary dependencies-